Zac Efron Says He’s Feeling Great After Surgery

-Zac Efron is recovering from surgery he underwent for his torn ACL, he says he’s “feeling fresh”, according to the Daily Mail.
+Zac Efron is recovering from surgery he underwent for his torn ACL, and he says he’s “feeling fresh,” according to the Daily Mail.

-The news that Efron had tore his ACL came in February 8 when Efron himself broke the news on Instagram.
+The news that Efron tore his ACL came on February 8 when Efron himself broke the news on Instagram.

 “I tore my ACL shredding the gnar but all is good.
 I opted for surgery so I can come back stronger than ever.
 Thank you to Dr. Kvitne and his team at Kerlan-Jobe Surgery Center.
 I’ll keep you updated as I heal and progress!
 Thanks for all the love and positivity!”

-It’s unclear where Efron was snowboarding when he tore his ACL, though some fans have speculated that it could have been while he was in Park City, Utah for the Sundance Film Festival, according to The Blast.
+It’s unclear where Efron was snowboarding when he tore his ACL, though some fans have speculated that it could have been while he was in Park City, Utah for the Sundance Film Festival, according to the Blast.

-It’s also said that his surgeon, Dr. Ronald Kvitne, is a highly specialized orthopedic surgeon.
+It’s also said that his surgeon, Dr. Ronald Kvitne, is a highly-specialized orthopedic surgeon.
 His background is mainly in sports medicine, which would make him ideally suited for repairing a torn ACL.

-News about his injury or his surgery haven’t been very forthcoming since his announcement on Instagram.
+News about his injury or his surgery hasn’t been very forthcoming since his announcement on Instagram.

-Since then the only news that things were going well was when he posted a picture of himself on Instagram on Valentine’s Day.
+Since then, the only news that things were going well was when he posted a picture of himself on Instagram on Valentine’s Day.

 “Happy Valentine’s Day!
 I love you all,” he wrote.